alexrony21/Protonmail-Valid-Email-Checker/README.md

 ## Contact

-If you want to buy this tool, contact me via Telegram [@alexrony21](https://t.me/alexrony21).
+If you want to buy this tool, contact me via Telegram [@thepythoncode97](https://t.me/thepythoncode97).

-**Please do not contact me if you are not serious about purchasing.**
+## Note:
+This tool is designed for marketers and businesses.
+If you engage in any illegal activities using this tool, the author will not take any responsibility.

+---

 Thank you!